MicrosoftDocs/azure-devops-yaml-schema/content/includes/definition-index.md

 [steps.download](../steps-download.md)
 :::column-end:::
 :::column span="3":::
-The `download` step downloads pipeline artifacts.
+The `download` step downloads artifacts associated with the current run or from another Azure pipeline that is associated as a pipeline resource.

 :::column-end:::
 :::row-end:::